lban2049/lodash/.aigne/doc-smith/docs/security.md

 ## Responsible Disclosure Policy

-A responsible disclosure policy helps protect project users from the impact of publicly disclosed security vulnerabilities without a fix.
-Our process involves triaging vulnerabilities privately and only making them public after a reasonable amount of time, allowing for a fix and an upgrade path for users.
+A responsible disclosure policy helps protect project users from security vulnerabilities that are disclosed publicly before a fix is available.
+Our process is to triage vulnerabilities privately and publicly disclose them only after a reasonable amount of time has passed to allow for a patch to be developed and for users to have an upgrade path.

-We ask that you do not take any malicious actions that could endanger our users, the project, or any of its team members.
+We ask that you do not take any malicious actions that could endanger our users, the project, or any project team members.

 ## Reporting a Security Issue

-If you discover a security vulnerability, please report it directly to the Lodash maintainers through the [Security tab](https://github.com/lodash/lodash/security) of the Lodash repository.
+If you discover a security vulnerability, please report it to the Lodash maintainers directly via the [Security tab](https://github.com/lodash/lodash/security) in the Lodash repository.

-We greatly appreciate your efforts to disclose your findings responsibly.
+We deeply appreciate your efforts to disclose your findings responsibly.